Meadows Fire .com / Flames of Injustice .com

 And if it was a gasoline fire, why didn’t anyone report smelling gasoline inside the building, hear an explosion, or feel the tremor, which gasoline consistently presents?
 Why isn’t there any provided surveillance footage of anyone entering the fire area to distribute the gasoline, ignite the fire, and escape injury-free?
 Someone must have poured or spilled a flammable liquid through the fire area sometime between 10:10 and 11:47, but where is any footage of that person or anyone else entering or exiting that area within the rational time period of the fire ignition and fire alarm?
 The Defense has not received any record of anyone entering the fire area within that time range.

-Ron Makin was wrongly accused of starting the Meadows Carpet Fire because he smelled like gasoline and had a gas jug in his truck.
+Ron Makin was accused of starting the Meadows Carpet Fire because he smelled like gasoline and had a gas jug in his truck.
 But the fire didn’t burn at all like gasoline, no one reported smelling gasoline inside the building, and Ron wasn’t even near the building around the time of ignition.

 A few minutes after the fire alarm activates, Ron Makin knocks on a deaf & blind resident’s door, then starts extinguishing what little remains of the hallway fire, which mostly extinguished itself.
 Footage from this camera is the only fire footage provided by Prosecution.
 (Note: We’ve cut some of the video here to focus on when the door is open, to view the state of the fire.)